Demi Lovato's Friends Are Asking Fans To Stop Blaming Them For Her Overdose

 "I know you're all feeling lost without her at this moment in time," she continued.
 "Remember that you have always been a community of Lovatics who LOVE.
 Please remember that when you take out your phones and start typing.
 Remember that we all love her more than we can ever put into words.
 Please continue to send her love during her recovery."
 Refinery29 has reached out to Lovato's representatives for comment.

-Janelle Hansen, a friend of Vitale's rumoured to have been with the group the night before Lovato's hospitalisation, shared the dancer's statement on her Instagram.
+Janelle Hansen, a friend of Vitale's rumored to have been with the group the night before Lovato's hospitalization, shared the dancer's statement on her Instagram.

 "I'm reposting Dani's post because it's been very difficult watching her take so much heat this past week, while handling it with so much grace," Hansen captioned the post.
 "As she stated, Demi's health and recovery have been the number one priority during this time.
 It blows my mind to see how easily people misinterpret silence and respect for being guilty of something and how quick they are to judge, bully and falsely accuse based on assumptions and opinions.
 We weren't involved in the incident that took place with Demi and the attacks made against us completely contradict our character."